-- 151 (8%) bus stops in Vancouver did not have a crosswalk or pedestrian light at the nearest intersection.
+- Of all bus stops in Vancouver, 8% (n=151) did not have a crosswalk or pedestrian light at the nearest intersection.

-- Majority of these crossings were on streets with two (64%) or four traffic lanes (23%), but notably there were 17 crossings on streets with five or six traffic lanes.
+- A majority of these crossings were on streets with two (64%) or four (23%) traffic lanes, but notably there were 17 crossings on streets with five or six traffic lanes.